How to Care for People with Dementia: The Importance of Patience, Compassion and Empathy

 Dementia is a general term for conditions that affect the brain and cause problems with memory, thinking, language, and behavior.
 It is not a normal part of aging, but it becomes more common as people age.
 According to the World Health Organization, about fifty million people are living with dementia worldwide, and this number is expected to rise to 152 million by 2050.

-There are many diverse types of dementia, each with its causes and symptoms.
+There are many diverse types of dementia, each with its own causes and symptoms.
 Some of the most common types are:

 Dementia can significantly impact the cognitive, emotional, and physical functions of the person affected and their quality of life.
 Depending on the type and stage of dementia, the person may experience: